-The Office of Student Rights and Responsibilities, Division of Student Affairs, coordinates all student conduct proceedings involving sexual misconduct of students.
+The Department of Student Conduct and Community Standards (formerly the Office of Student Rights and Responsibilities), within the Division of Student Affairs, coordinates all student conduct proceedings involving violations of the Student Conduct Code and other University policies, including the Sexual Misconduct and Sex Discrimination Policy.

 The University will make every reasonable effort to ensure that the investigation and resolution of a report or Complaint occurs in as timely and efficient a manner as possible.
-The University's investigation and resolution of a Complaint (not including an appeal, if applicable) generally will be completed within 60 calendar days of the receipt of the Complaint, absent extenuating circumstances.
-Throughout the investigation, the Reporting Individual and the Responding Student will receive periodic status updates, and notice of any timing extensions, from the Title IX Director or designee.
-Prior to the case being referred to the Office of Student Rights and Responsibilities, any party may request an extension of any deadline by providing the Director of Student Rights and Responsibilities, or designee with a written request for an extension that includes reference to the duration of the proposed extension and the basis for the request.
-The Director of Student Rights and Responsibilities or designee may modify any deadline contained in this Policy as necessary and for good cause.
+The University's investigation and resolution of a Complaint (not including an appeal, if applicable) generally will be completed within 180 calendar days of the receipt of the Complaint or investigation report from the Title IX Office, Office of Investigations and Assessment or law enforcement, absent extenuating circumstances.
+Throughout the investigation, the complainant and the respondent will receive periodic status updates, and notice of any timing extensions, from the Title IX Director or designee.
+Prior to the case being referred to the Department of Student Conduct and Community Standards, any party may request an extension of any deadline by providing the Director of Title IX, or designee with a written request for an extension that includes reference to the duration of the proposed extension and the basis for the request.
+The Student Conduct Authority or designee may modify any deadline contained in this Policy as necessary and for good cause.